Ximtecs/woody/README.rst

 The source code is published under the GNU General Public License (GPLv3).
 The authors are not responsible for any implications that stem from the use of this software.

+This version of woody has been edited to use GPU in the inference phase as part of the bachelor project for student at University of Copenhagen